“As a man himself sows, so he himself reaps; no man inherits the good or evil act of another man. The fruit is of the same quality as the action.”

 ~Navigating through Karma~

-I have often talked about the importance of Sewa or service to heal our lives.
-For I have seen miracles happen when a soul dedicates itself to selfless service.
-We witness miracles of Divine Grace or Kripa as we know it better.
+I have often spoken about the importance of Sewa, or selfless service, in healing our lives.
+I have seen miracles unfold when a soul dedicates itself to such service, and through it we come to witness the workings of Divine Grace, or Kripa.

-When we do Sewa or Service with complete detachment or with the feeling of non-doership it becomes Nishkaam karma.
+When Sewa is done with complete detachment and a sense of non-doership, it becomes Nishkaam Karma.

-Do as heart guides, dropping the desire for results or fruits is freedom in action, in karma.
+To act as the heart guides, while releasing the desire for results or rewards, is to experience true freedom in action.

-Trick is to understand is how ego can trap us into sense of doership.
-The moment we feel it is Good karma it becomes our karma, golden chains as Guru Nanak puts it, as it keeps us in the karmic cycle; just to experience the consequences of good karma.
+The key is to understand how the ego traps us in the sense of doership.
+The moment we think, “This is my good karma,” it becomes our personal karma—golden chains, as Guru Nanak says—keeping us bound to the karmic cycle so that we must experience the consequences of even our good actions.

-So do your dharma or duty from the heart and then forget about it.
-Move on to the next karma.
-Physical, emotional or choices of thought.
+So, do your dharma—your duty—from the heart, and then release it.
+Move on to the next karma, whether it is a physical deed, an emotional response, or a choice of thought.

 “Do a good deed and drop it.”

-But first learn to distinguish between soul’s desire and that of your ego in the stillness and silence of your heart.
-This discretion or viveka helps us transcend the cycle, one choice at a time.
+But first, learn to distinguish between the desires of the soul and the impulses of the ego, in the stillness and silence of your heart.
+This discernment, or viveka, helps us transcend the cycle, one choice at a time.

-In short, first know your deep driving desires, true intentions behind every choice.
-Make it as soul aligned as possible.
-The rest will fall in place.
+In essence, become aware of your deep driving desires and the true intentions behind every choice.
+Align them with your soul as much as possible, and the rest will naturally fall into place.

 Reminds me of the famous verse: